RobW-ES/bit-playground/README.md

 - [Appender](https://bit.dev/robw-es/test-one/appender)
 - [Counter](https://bit.dev/robw-es/test-one/counter)

-There are stored locally in the `src/components` [directory](https://github.com/RobW-ES/bit-playground/tree/master/src/components).
+They are stored locally in the `src/components` [directory](https://github.com/RobW-ES/bit-playground/tree/master/src/components) and this is where they can be edited.

+You can see an example of the Counter component being pulled into another project [here](https://github.com/RobW-ES/bit-project).

 ## Setup and Usage